jp-wright/nfl_betting_market_analysis/README.md

 <BR>

-## <span style="font-family: 'futura'"> Model Selection </span>
+## Model Selection
-***
 Four models were tested in this project: two tree ensemble methods, Random Forests (RF) and Gradient Boosted Trees (GBT), as well as Support Vector Machines (SVM) and finally ElasticNet regression.
 The GBT models are from __XGBoost__ while the rest are from __Sci-Kit Learn__.

-### <span style="color:#00755E"> Data Selection </span>
+### Data Selection
 As mentioned above, there were three divisions of the original dataset features, as well as up to five progressively smaller year ranges of games to inspect.

 #### Feature Separation and Importance
 The feature-set division arises from my desire to answer the following question: _which single statistics are the most important in predicting X result for an NFL game?_

 The easiest and most direct way to do this is to use a model which has a feature importance attribute.
 Gradient Boosted Trees do, and so served this role in this project.
 There are two ways of finding the feature importance in ensemble tree models like Random Forests and Gradient Boosted Trees: first, each model has its own attribute which will tell you which features gave the highest return in purity or lowest return in error for the single fitting and run of the model.
 Second, a more robust approach is to use Recursive Feature Elimination (RFE), which is calculated by fitting the model with all but one feature, measuring how well it predicts, and then repeating this for all features in the dataset until each one has had a turn being left out.
 The features that caused the greatest drop in prediction accuracy are judged to be the most important.

 However, if any two features are closely related, the importance for either one will be largely negated by the existence of the other.
 For example, pretend we have the two following statistics in this database: _touchdowns in the first three quarters_ and _touchdowns for the entire game_.
-When the the stat for the entire game is removed and the model measures how accurate its predictions are, it will still have a feature included that provides three-quarters of the removed stat's information, and the prediction accuracy won't be severely impacted.
+When the the stat for the _entire game_ is removed and the model measures how accurate its predictions are, it will still have a feature included that provides three-quarters of the removed _entire game_ stat's information, and the prediction accuracy won't be severely impacted.
 As a result, the _touchdowns for the entire game_ statistic will be reported as not being a very important feature.
-However, the reality is that this would indeed be an important statistic, but having a correlated or, in this case, partially duplicated, feature clouds our ability to determine its true importance.
+However, the reality is that this would indeed be an important statistic, but having a correlated or, in this case, partially duplicated feature clouds our ability to determine its true importance.

+Because of this fact, I split the feature set into three parts:
+1. All statistics
+2. Raw statistics
+3. Matchup deltas

-Because of this fact, I split the feature set into three parts: All, Raw, and Matchup.
-Raw stats are simply every team's own per-game statistics coming into the given game of interest.
-Examples include Touchdowns/game, 1st Downs/game, turnovers/gm, etc.  Matchup stats are the differences between the road and home teams in these respective stats.
+_Raw_ stats are simply every team's own per-game statistics coming into the given game of interest.
+Examples include Touchdowns/game, 1st Downs/game, turnovers/game, etc.  Matchup deltas are the differences between the road and home teams in these respective stats.
 So, the home team might average seven more first downs per game, but 1.3 more turnovers per game.
 Since the matchup stats are technically derived from the raw statistics, I wanted to ensure proper evaluation of feature importances which led to their being optionally separated.
 The top features for each target will be reported in the [Results](#results) section below.

 Ideally, RFE allows you to trim the feature set of the model to only the most important variables in an effort to lower complexity and reduce variance.
 This goal was not realistically achieved in this project, as any subset of N most important features (20, 40, 80) failed to match the accuracy of the full feature set, regardless of which subdivision (all, raw, matchup) of features was chosen.